rperezdomi/pressure-interface/Readme.md

 **2º - Git**: This repository is hosted in github, for this reason you will need to install git in your PC.
 Please, follow this [link](http://git-scm.com/download/win) to find the installer.

 **3º - Interface documentation**:  Once everything is installed, download all the interface files and rebuild the project.
-We recommend you to clone this repository via “git clone”.
+We recommend you to download this repository via “git clone”.
 Open cmd (Simbolo del Sistema in Windows) and type the following.
 Then, close the cmd.

 		git clone "http://www.github.com/rperezdomi/pressure-interface"                      (Download this repository)